-So for generations, locals have chosen to honor them with great exuberance.
+For generations, locals have chosen to honor the chiles with great exuberance.
 The state question after all is, “Red or green?”
 As in, “Do you prefer to eat red or green chile?”
-Chiles are not just produce, they are a way of life.
+Chiles are not just produced, they are a way of life.

 What was this strange and wonderful concoction!?